grassdog/dotfiles/INSTALLATION.md

 You'll likely need to run it multiple times as it symlinks on Dropbox files which need time to be synced.

+- Open and sign into 1Password
+    - Security > Don't lock when screensaver activated
+- Open and sign into Dropbox
+    - Notifications > Disable `New files synced` and `Edits to files`
-Restart host to ensure all settings are in effect.
+- Restart host to ensure all settings are in effect.

-Look in the [hosts](hosts) directory for host specific steps.
+- Generate [personal access token on Github](https://github.com/settings/tokens) and input it when pushing up changes from the CLI.

 ## Services